-- written revocation of consent by parent and the charter school's issuance of prior notice of revocation of services; or - the decision of a hearing officer. - b.
-If at any time following the initial provision of special education and related services, the parent revokes consent for the continued provision of special education and related services; - the parent must submit a written request for revocation of consent to the charter school Administration - upon receipt of the request from the parents, the charter school Administration will: - send the parent a prior written notice to change the student's placement, including date of effectivity of termination of specially designed instruction services (the school will continue implementing the student's IEP until the date services will be discontinued); - 2. notify the school of the date when services will be discontinued; - 3. within ten calendar days from the date of revocation request, the prior written notice is sent to the parent; and - 4. the charter school will document on the status record of the confidential folder the date that services will be discontinued. - after services have been terminated through revocation, the school is not required to convene an IEP Team meeting or develop an IEP for further provision of special education and related services; - the charter school can initiate a due process hearing or mediation procedures to continue special education and related services for a student when their parent have revoked consent; - if at a later date the parent requests that special education services be reinstated, the request will be treated as an initial referral; - if the parent requests that the special education records be expunged, Family Educational Rights and Privacy Act (FERPA) procedures for amending records are followed; - if the student engages in behavior that may result in a disciplinary change of placement: - the student is not entitled to the protections under IDEA; - the charter school is deemed not to have knowledge of a suspicion of a disability; and - the student will be disciplined as a general education student. - the parent consent is for the initial provision of special education and related services generally not for a particular service. - a parent cannot revoke one service (e.g. revoke resource services but want the speech/language services). - if a parent disagrees with the provision of any particular service, they can pursue their due process rights by requesting a hearing.
+the decision of a hearing officer.

+- If at any time following the initial provision of special education and related services, the parent revokes consent for the continued provision of special education and related services: - the parent must submit a written request for revocation of consent to the charter school Administration upon receipt of the request from the parents, the charter school Administration will: - send the parent a prior written notice to change the student's placement, including date of effectivity of termination of specially designed instruction services (the school will continue implementing the student's IEP until the date services will be discontinued): - notify the school of the date when services will be discontinued; - within ten calendar days from the date of revocation request, the prior written notice is sent to the parent: and - the charter school will document on the status record of the confidential folder the date that services will be discontinued. - after services have been terminated through revocation, the school is not required to convene an IEP Team meeting or develop an IEP for further provision of special education and related services; - the charter school can initiate a due process hearing or mediation procedures to continue special education and related services for a student when their parent have revoked consent; if at a later date the parent requests that special education services be reinstated, the request will be - treated as an initial referral; if the parent requests that the special education records be expunged, Family Educational Rights and - Privacy Act (FERPA) procedures for amending records are followed; if the student engages in behavior that may result in a disciplinary change of placement:

+- the student is not entitled to the protections under IDEA; the charter school is deemed not to have knowledge of a suspicion of a disability; and the student will be disciplined as a general education student. - the parent consent is for the initial provision of special education and related services generally not for a particular service. - a parent cannot revoke one service (e.g. revoke resource services but want the speech/language services). if a parent disagrees with the provision of any particular service, they can pursue their due process rights - by requesting a hearing.

-7.5 TYPES OF IEPS
+TYPES OF IEPS